Her Smoke Rose Up Forever

 1990 collection of stories by James Tiptree, Jr.

-Her Smoke Rose Up Forever is a collection of science fiction and fantasy stories by American author James Tiptree, Jr. It was originally released in 1990 by Arkham House, in an edition of 4,108 copies and was the author's second book published by Arkham House.
+Her Smoke Rose Up Forever is a collection of science fiction stories by American author James Tiptree, Jr. It was originally released in 1990 by Arkham House, in an edition of 4,108 copies and was the author's second book published by Arkham House.
 It was later released to a wider audience in paperback form in 2004 from Tachyon Publications.

 Contents

 Her Smoke Rose Up Forever contains the following stories: